lat9nq/turbo-clicker/README.md

 - Can specify rate in milliseconds or clicks per minute.
 - Multiple rates may be specified and cycled through with a separate bind.
 - Uses `/dev/input` to read events, and `/dev/uinput` to create button presses.
 It works regardless of X11 or Wayland display servers.
+- Status file to show rate or burst config, for use with external HUDs

 Planned features:
 - Keyboard support
-- Only usable when specific processes are active
+- Activate only when specific processes are running
-- Status file to show rate or burst config, for use with external HUDs
 - Cycle burst lengths

+Possible features, no commitment:
+- Windows backends
+- GTK+ GUI

 I originally wanted a way to fire semi-automatic weapons in video games at the maximum rate of fire.
 Of specific note was Helldivers 2, a Windows game that works in Linux over Wine.